TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-virtualnetwork-cannotconnecttovmsamevnet/content-use-netstat-to-confirm-if-an-application-is-listening-on-the-destination-vm-on-specified-port-19.md

 Example:
 netstat -an | find "8080"

-If netstat is returning an empty response, this means that no application is listening on this port.
+If Netstat is returning an empty response, this means that no application is listening on this port.